APIDevTools/json-schema-ref-parser/README.md

 - Can [dereference](https://apidevtools.org/json-schema-ref-parser/docs/ref-parser.html#dereferencepath-options-callback) your schema, producing a plain-old JavaScript object that's easy to work with
 - Supports [circular references](https://apidevtools.org/json-schema-ref-parser/docs/#circular-refs), nested references, back-references, and cross-references between files
 - Maintains object reference equality &mdash; `$ref` pointers to the same value always resolve to the same object instance
+- Can selectively `resolve` (and therefore [dereference](https://apidevtools.org/json-schema-ref-parser/docs/ref-parser.html#dereferencepath-options-callback)) only some references `$ref` pointers based upon a custom javascript function.
 - [Tested](https://travis-ci.com/APIDevTools/json-schema-ref-parser) in Node and all major web browsers on Windows, Mac, and Linux